hileamlakB/hileamlakb/README.md

 # Hey, I'm Hileamlak Yitayew 👋

 I'm a Computer Science and Electrical Engineering student at Harvard passionate about System/ML/Software development.
-I love working on intersting, scalable, and efficient system softwares for differnt applications.
+I love working on interesting, scalable, and efficient system softwares for differnt applications.

 - 🌱 I’m currently: Working on an exciting newtworking system project, FloodClone
 - 📫 How to reach me: ehmyitayew@college.harvard.edu, [LinkedIn](https://www.linkedin.com/in/hileamlak-mulugeta-yitayew-a8b43317a/)